mnlsmmdv/DADSA_ASSIGNMENT/README.md

 BigCon is a Python program developed for UWE BSc Computer Science DADSA year 02 assignment.

 ## Installation
-Use git to clone this file.
+Use git to clone this file to your system.
 ```bash
 git clone https://gitlab.uwe.ac.uk/a2-affaan/DADSA_ASSIGNMENT.git
 ```

 ## Usage
-Use one of the each options to use the program.
+Use one of the each options mentioned to use the program.
 ```bash
 ---------------------------------
 |      BigCon Construction      |